QinaL/SoftDev/25_flask-apache/README.md

 # how-to :: Deploy Flask Application on an Ubuntu VPS
 ---
 ## Overview
-- allows our servers to deploy flask app
+- deploy flask app on our DO servers

 ### Estimated Time Cost: _

 ### Prerequisites:

-- have Flask, a virtual environment, and pip3 installed on Digital Ocean Droplet
+- have a Digital Ocean Droplet with Apache2

 1. Install mod_wsgi (python3 version)
 ```